Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	P	Top-Priority Bugs
+##		C	Manhole spawned in home base
+This was with SORCE running as well
 ##		C	Uh AI broke
 - Once I got to Industrial
   - Interactions proceed normally